joliva-ob/onebox-dynamic-pricing/README.md

 + get the params event_id and sale_id
 + set query and calls
 + api change event_id for id and sale_id for id
++ update documentation and versioning
++ authorize via oauth server and cache it